practicatto/practicatto/.github/README.md

 ```
 hi!

-I'm currently learning: rust and zig (also some cloud computing)
+I'm currently learning:

+- Programming languages: rust, zig, gleam and OCaml

+- Other stuff:  database internals, cloud computing & distributed systems, and compilers theory

+(and some math but let's keep it short)

-Now: I'm doing full stack development and  mobile development with flutter (probably i will give kotlin a try).
+Now: I'm doing web and some mobile with flutter

-If you want to contact me for some reason: me@joangie.tech
+If you want to contact me for some reason: me@practicat.dev

  ╱|、
 (˚ˎ。7